 We strongly recommend protection against malaria, hepatitis A, typhoid, tetanus, diphtheria, and polio.
 Malaria is present in the region so consult your travel clinic for latest advice on different prophylaxis available against malaria.
 Yellow Fever: Please note you will need a Yellow Fever Certificate for border crossings between Zambia and Malawi.
 Bilharzia: The existence of bilharzia has been reported in certain areas of Lake Malawi.
 Please be aware that if you choose to swim there may be a risk of contracting bilharzia.
 However, certain medical advice indicates that it can be cured with tablets available through your Travel Clinic.
+Please check the latest requirements with your travel clinic or doctor prior to departure.
 The above is not an exhaustive list.
-Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at http://www.explore.co.uk/Travelhealth/ and from your local healthcare provider.
-Visa and vaccination requirements are subject to change and should be confirmed before departure.
+Further information regarding vaccinations and travel health advice can be found by following the NHS and NaTHNaC links at Explore Travel Health and from your local healthcare provider.
+Visa and vaccination requirements are subject to change and should be confirmed by you before travelling.